-Investigations for the precinct cover an area of over 70,000 hectares, focusing on the Jindabyne town centre and areas of high tourism interest within Kosciuszko National Park, including Thredbo, Perisher and Charlotte Pass.
-An exact boundary for the Snowy Mountains precinct will be outlined in a draft master plan.
+Investigations for the precinct covered a large area of the region, focused on the Jindabyne town centre and areas of high tourism interest within Kosciuszko National Park, including Thredbo, Perisher and Charlotte Pass.

 Industry and employment opportunities

-Building on work already undertaken as part of the Go Jindabyne master plan, there is an opportunity to grow Jindabyne and the Snowy Mountains region into Australia’s Alpine Capital, benefitting industries including:
+Building on work already undertaken as part of the Go Jindabyne master plan, the master planning focused on the opportunity to grow Jindabyne and the Snowy Mountains region into Australia’s alpine capital, benefitting industries including:

 - Tourism and hospitality; and

 Tourism is already a growth engine for the Snowy Mountains, however the master plan identifies opportunities to:

 - provide new housing for residents and tourists

 - plan for aged care facilities